 Mold can grow almost anywhere, causing various mold side effects when it is present.
 Evidence indicates that people living in moldy surroundings will suffer mold side effects, including asthma, nasal congestion, fatigue, headaches and other symptoms.
 The exposure can set off allergic mold side effects in people with allergies, creating problems with wheezing, difficulty breathing, shortness of breath, nasal and sinus congestion, irritated eyes, nose and throat, coughing, skin rashes, irritation and other effects.

-If a homeowner believes mold is present in the home and that mold side effects are being suffered as a result, a thorough home inspection should be able to identify evidence of dangerous and toxic mold.
+If a homeowner believes mold is present in the home and that side effects from the mold are afflicting the family, a thorough home inspection should be able to identify evidence of dangerous and toxic mold.
 To prevent mold from becoming a health issue and causing mold side effects, the indoor moisture should be controlled.
-Should toxic mold be discovered, the problem should be professionally addressed since its mold side effects hazards can be very serious.
+Should toxic mold be discovered, the problem should be professionally addressed.

 Preventing Toxic Mold

-All molds have the ability to cause adverse health effects, according to the EPA.
+All molds have the ability to cause adverse health effects, according to the Environmental Protection Agency (EPA).
 Some molds are known to produce potent toxins, and preventing toxic mold will keep the mycotoxins, the chemicals produced by toxic mold, from causing serious health problems.
 Since all molds requires moisture to grow, the most important aspect of preventing toxic mold is to keep indoor humidity less than 60 percent all year round in all areas of the home or building.

 Preventing toxic mold in certain climates can be more difficult, and building occupants should be especially aware of areas in places around plumbing and in basement and crawl spaces that are not looked at on a regular basis.
 Toxic mold only grows on wood, paper and cotton products, but efforts for preventing toxic mold will help efforts in preventing any type of mold.